Frequently Asked Questions

 Where will Bumpersaurus go?

-We are pleased to announce that this adorable attraction in the Central Youth Library will be relocated to the Vivian J. Lincoln library which opens on July 8, 2023.
+We are pleased to announce that this adorable attraction in the Central Youth Library was relocated to the Vivian J. Lincoln library.

 What about the City Archives?